40843245/Cloud-Computing/basic knowledgement/Cloud Computing/Attack/SQL injection.md

 3. Blind Boolean-based SQLi: Boolean-based SQL Injection works by submitting a SQL query to the database and forcing the application to produce a different response depending on whether the query returns TRUE or FALSE.

+(Hint:

+Recall the critical feature in SQL which is similar to C/C++.

+Given one expression, if it can determined to true or false, then it will NOT continue to be evaluated for performance.

+Such as

+In SQL,

+WHERE true OR username = '123';

+    the condition username = '123'

+will NOT be checked.

+Equivalently, in C/C++

+if(true OR username == '123')

+    the condition username == '123'

+will NOT be checked.

+Since it takes a little time to check a condition, with this feature, the attacker can check each conditions is evaluated to true or false.

+    (The computer can measure time accurately.)

+)

 4. Blind Time-Based SQLi:
 Time-based SQL Injection works by sending a SQL query to the database and forcing it to wait for a predetermined length of time (in seconds) before answering.
 The response time will tell the attacker if the query result is TRUE or FALSE